wp-plugins/wp-pluginsused/readme.txt

 === WP-PluginsUsed ===
 Contributors: GamerZ
 Donate link: http://lesterchan.net/wordpress
-Tags: use, used, plugin, plugins, plugin used, plugins used Requires at least: 2.1.0
+Tags: use, used, plugin, plugins, plugin used, plugins used, plugins use Requires at least: 2.1.0
 Stable tag: trunk